M.F.A. Exhibition for Environmental Art & Social Practice (EASP)—”Picking up Shells Amid a Tsunami”

 Note Taking and Reading Strategies

 In this workshop, you will: Learn reading and note-taking methods and why they work to help you learn.
-The Successful Slug Workshop series, hosted by Learning Support Services Peer Coaches, are open to all UCSC undergraduate students and focus on academic skills and tools to support your success as a student.
-At each workshop, you […]
+The Successful Slug Workshop series, hosted by Learning Support Services Peer Coaches, […]

 Saturday, May 2, 2026